 Cycling carbohydrates, eating enough calories, consuming plenty of healthy fats, and correcting nutritional deficiencies can reduce or prevent hair loss.
 Other strategies are avoiding toxins, using essential oils, supporting digestion, super hydrating, using glandular and herbal thyroid support, supplementing with collagen, and supporting your liver.

 You can perform an at home basal body temperature test to help determine whether a thyroid issue is contributing to your hair loss.
 It is important to follow up with lab testing to measure your thyroid levels.
 Lab testing can reveal other underlying factors like low iron that may be causing your hair loss.
-Performing the Complete Thyroid Report is important if you are losing hair on the ketogenic diet.
+Performing the Comprehensive Blood Analysis is important if you are losing hair on the ketogenic diet.